blocknetdx/api-docs/source/includes/_xrouter.md

 reply           | int     | The latest block number of the specified blockchain.
 If using a `node_count` greater than `1`, this returns the most common reply within `allreplies`.
 If there is a tie then one is chosen, or if one is an error then the non-error is chosen. allreplies*     | array   | An array of objects with responses from each node.
 This can be useful if you wanted to do your own analysis/filtering of the responses. nodepubkey*     | string  | The node ID. score*          | int     | The respective node's score based on quality of service.
 A score of `-200` will ban the node for a 24hr period.
-You can change the ban threshold with the `xrouterbanscore` setting in `blocknetdx.conf`.
+You can change the ban threshold with the `xrouterbanscore` setting in `blocknet.conf`.
 See [node scoring](#xrouter-node-scoring) for more details. reply*          | int     | The latest block number of the specified blockchain from the respective node. uuid            | string  | The response ID, which can be used to view this response again with [xrGetReply](#xrgetreply).